FAQs: CSLR

 Levy types and calculations

-How is my levy calculated?
+How is my annual levy calculated?

 ASIC will use the industry funding business activity metrics for the qualifying period to calculate the leviable amount for the CSLR levy period.
 The method for calculating an individual entity’s levy is set out in the Financial Services Compensation Scheme of Last Resort Levy Regulations 2023.